psqli/simplesound/Documentation/01_kernel_sound.rst

 Sound is broken in pieces of the same size (**periods**) to allow the computer work in other tasks while the sound device is working.
-The periods are constituted by frames.
+The periods are made up of frames.

 The application must transfer periods to/from sound device before it runs out of data (**underrun** in playback) or